honsys/redmjne/README.md

   * Redmine 2.4.4 (2.5.0 jruby redcarpet glitch TBD) -- <http://www.redmine.org>
   * Rails 3.2.x -- <http://rubyonrails.org> (evidently Redmine has not yet moved to 4.x)

-Apache Tomcat example configs.
-(TBD) included, with and without SSL/HTTPS.
+Apache Tomcat example configs. included, with and without SSL/HTTPS.
-HAProxy and IPTables firewall example configs. are also (TBD) included to provide an optional reverse-proxy setup.
+HAProxy and IPTables firewall example configs. are also included to provide a reverse-proxy setup.
+Note the configs allow for two tomcat runtimes (port 8080 and either 8090 or 8070).
+Also, moving from tomcat 7 to tomcat 8 reqires one modest change (so far) removal of AJP connector from server.xml (since I use haproxy rather that apache httpd, there's little need to support mod_jk).

+This is overdue some updates (as of Aug 2014) -- newer releases of all elements are available, and a number of scripts changes too.
+I plan to return to this "next week or next month (whatever that means).